-We evaluate the production yields of the X(3872) meson in heavy ion collisions using both the statistical and the coalescence model.
+We evaluate the production yields of the $X(3872)$ meson in heavy ion collisions using both the statistical and the coalescence model.
 The statistical model, which assumes that hadrons are in thermal and chemical equilibrium when they are produced at chemical freeze-out in heavy ion collisions, has been very successful in describing the production yields of hadrons \cite{BraunMunzinger:1994xr, BraunMunzinger:1995bp, BraunMunzinger:1999qy, BraunMunzinger:2001ip}.
 We apply the same parameters evaluated in Ref. \cite{Cho:2011ew} to obtain the thermal yields.

-We consider the X(3872) meson produced at the hadronization temperature $T_H$ = 175 MeV when the volume of the quark-gluon plasma, $V_H$ is 1908 fm$^3$.
+\allowdisplaybreaks{ } where the Maxwell-Boltzmann approximation has been made in the second line.
+We consider the $X(3872)$ meson produced at the hadronization temperature $T_H$ = 175 MeV when the volume of the quark-gluon plasma, $V_H$ is 1908 fm$^3$ \cite{Cho:2010db, Cho:2011ew}.
 We assume that the total number of charm quark produced from the initial hard collisions at RHIC is 3, which leads to the charm quark fugacity factor $\gamma_C$ = 6.4 by the requirement that the charm quark is conserved among charmed hadrons such as $D$, $D^*$, $D_s$ mesons, and $\Lambda_c$.
-The difference in the yields between the spin-1 X(3872) meson and the spin-2 X(3872) meson originates only from the spin degeneracy $g_X$ in the statistical model.
+The difference in the yields between the spin-1 $X(3872)$ meson and the spin-2 $X(3872)$ meson originates only from the spin degeneracy $g_X$ in the statistical model.